• Skip to primary navigation

 2. Disable Control Panel and Settings Using Group Policy Editor

-If you are using the Professional or Enterprise Edition of Windows 10/11, you can easily Disable access to Control Panel and Settings Menu by making use of Group Policy Editor.
+If you are using the Professional or Enterprise Edition of Windows, you can disable access to Control Panel and Settings Menu by making use of Group Policy Editor.

 Prohibit Access to Control Panel and PC Settings

-Prohibit Access to Control Panel and PC Settings in Windows 10
+Disable Access to Control Panel and Settings Using Group Policy in Windows

 After this change, Control Panel and Settings Screen will no longer be accessible to anyone using your computer.